-Senate GOP's effort to shut Warren up backfires
+Silencing Elizabeth Warren backfires on Senate GOP

 Warren went straight from the Senate floor to a call-in appearance on Rachel Maddow's MSNBC show, a favorite of progressives.
 "I've been red-carded on Sen. Sessions.
 I'm out of the game of the Senate floor," she told Maddow.

+She also read King's letter outside the Senate floor in a Facebook live video.

-Meanwhile, the Democratic National Committee blasted out a supportive statement, with interim chairwoman Donna Brazile saying: "It's a sad day in America when the words of Martin Luther King Jr.'s widow are not allowed on the floor of the United States Senate.
+Meanwhile, the Democratic National Committee blasted out a supportive statement.
+Interim chairwoman Donna Brazile said: "It's a sad day in America when the words of Martin Luther King Jr.'s widow are not allowed on the floor of the United States Senate.
 Let Elizabeth Warren speak."

 The moment became a rallying cry for fellow Democrats.
 California Sen. Kamala Harris took to the Senate floor to call the vote to silence Warren "outrageous."